The Famous WordPress 5-Minute Installation For Non-Techies

 Step 5: Complete Your WordPress Installation

-Open your internet browser and type in the location of your installation (i.e. type in the URL that will lead to the location where you have installed WordPress), e.g.:
+Open your web browser and type in the location of your installation (i.e. type in the URL that will lead to the location where you have installed WordPress), e.g.:

-- If WordPress has been installed in your root directory, enter just your domain name (e.g. http://yourdomainname.com)
+• If you have installed WordPress in your root directory, enter just your domain name (e.g. http://yourdomainname.com)

 If all the previous steps have been completed successfully, you should see a screen similar to the one shown below.
-Select a default language for your site and click ‘Continue’ …
+Select the default language for your site and click ‘Continue’ …

-This now brings you to the famous five-minute WordPress installation process!
+This now brings you to the famous 5-minute WordPress installation process!

 If a screen like the one seen in the example above is not showing, go back and check to make sure that you have entered all the details correctly into your wp-config.php file.